Our Verdict

 The vertical orientation of the aluminum frame pieces means that any part of the frame touching the snow provides traction in at least one direction.
 This design stands in contrast to that of a tubular structure, the round shape of which only reduces grip.
 Furthermore, this means that the Lightning Ascent has lateral traction that's unmatched by any other product in our review, making this snowshoe an excellent performer when sidestepping on a steep slope or for switchbacking in firm conditions.

-A number of the snowshoes in our review have great stride ergonomics.
+A number of the snowshoes in our review are great to walk in.
 In this metric, we are examining the size and shape of the deck as well as the binding to deck attachment.
-Smaller and more shapely decks are generally easier to walk in, though there's often a sacrifice in flotation.
+Smaller and more shapely decks are generally easier to walk in, though there's a sacrifice in flotation.
 Our testing team prefers a hinged attachment of the binding to the deck, which the Lightning Ascent has.
 Though this sacrifices some walking comfort on firm trails, we're happy to trade that comfort for precision in steep, firm, or otherwise rowdy terrain.

 The gentle taper in the deck from mid-foot to tail enhances the ergonomics slightly without giving up much flotation.
 Our testers also suspect that the rockered deck shape helps.
-The relatively lightweight of the Ascent (4 pounds even for a pair of the 25") makes them far less cumbersome with each step than heavier models.
+The relatively lightweight of the Ascent (4 pounds even for a pair in the 25" size) makes them far less cumbersome with each step than heavier models.

 When it comes to ease of use, our testers look for snowshoes that are easy to put on, adjust on the fly, and take off when they're done hiking.
 The heel strap of the Lightning Ascent will be familiar to many users; it's a simple rubber strap with a belt-style buckle that won't freeze up and is very durable.